k15z/soccer-ai/README.md

 The other main component is the `player.js` file.
 Each competitor creates their own `player` object which gets loaded into the engine.
-Several instances of the each competitors `player` object are created, one for each player on that competitor's team, and each instance is assigned an unique id.
-The `player` object can use that id to send messages to other players on their team.
+Several instances of the each competitors `player` object are created by the engine, one for each player on that competitor's team, and each instance is assigned an unique id.
+The id can be used to send messages to other players on the team.

 Every time the frame changes, each instance of the `player` is examined and the `player.action` method is called.
 State information containing the location of